isabella232/dynamic-media-classic.en-1/help/log-analytics.md

 1. In the left panel, under **[!UICONTROL Application Setup]**, select **[!UICONTROL Adobe Analytics]**.
 1. On the **[!UICONTROL Adobe Analytics Configuration]** page, select **[!UICONTROL Adobe Analytics Login]**.
 1. In the **[!UICONTROL Adobe Analytics Login]** dialog box, in the **[!UICONTROL CLIENT ID]** field and the **[!UICONTROL CLIENT SECRET]** field, paste the respective values that you copied earlier.
-1. In the lower-right corner of the dialog box, select Login and perform your Adobe IMS (Identity Managment Services) login.
+1. In the lower-right corner of the dialog box, select Login and perform your Adobe IMS (Identity Management Services) login.

    When you successfully log in, the Adobe Analytics Login dialog appears again along with the **[!UICONTROL COMPANIES]** drop-down list, initiated by the companies that are available to you.